Drile99/Drile99/README.md

 ### Welcome 👋

 This is my GitHub profile!
-Below you can see my inforamtions and some of my projects:
+Below you can see my informations and some of my projects:

 - 🔭 I’m currently learning a lot of things, mostly JavaScript, Angular and JQuery
 - 👀 Fields of interest: Digital marketing, Software development, Android & iOS development